Wall Street ends down but off lows as bond prices gain

 The S&P 500 posted its worst weekly performance in two months last week, and looked set to extend the sell-off coming out of the weekend as developments in China's financial system dampened sentiment on Wall Street.

-Materials shares .SPLRCM, which are often affected by expectations for China's growth, dropped 1.7 percent.
-Cliffs Natural Resources (CLF.N) sank 7.6 percent to $15.88, making it one of the biggest decliners on the S&P.
+Materials shares, which are often affected by expectations for China's growth, dropped 1.7 percent.
+Cliffs Natural Resources sank 7.6 percent to $15.88, making it one of the biggest decliners on the S&P.

 Stocks were able to cut losses after U.S. Treasuries prices rebounded from substantial declines.
 The yield on the 10-year Treasury note, which moves in the opposite direction of the price, rose as high as 2.67 percent but later dipped to 2.55 percent.